 - If you can, put it in Schema format.
 Plain HTML works, but schema is the preferred format for structured information by the major search engines.
 You can use this schema creator tool to create the coding which you can then copy and paste into your website.

-- The NAP can be put anywhere on your site, the footer is ideal (if the footer is universal) and/or the contact page.
-The one exception to the footer rule is if you have multiple locations.
-In that instance, don’t put multiple addresses in the footer, just the contact page for each location.
+- The NAP can be put anywhere on your site.
+The footer is ideal (for single location businesses) and/or the contact page.
+If you have multiple locations, just add the code to the contact page for each location.

 Don’t worry about putting it in the header or title tag.
 That’s precious screen real-estate – use it for helping with converting prospects.